therealtimhawkins/CV/README.md

 ## EXPERIENCE ##

-#### MAG - Manchester Airport Group: November 15 - December 16 ####
+#### MAG - Manchester Airport Group: November 15 - October 16 ####

-I was a key part of the forecasting team for the Security and Coaching departments at the Manchester Airport.
-I took a leading role in the Coaching department forecasts and staff management systems.
+I was a key part of the resource and forecasting team for the Security and Coaching departments at the Manchester Airport.
+I took a leading role in the Coaching department forecast and staff management systems.
 <ul>
-<li>Implemented interactive holiday management system of my own design.
-Built using VBA the design included integrated statistical analysis of the workforce by location.</li>
+<li>Implemented holiday management system of my own design.
+Built using VBA the design included search functions for the workforce by location.</li>
 <li>Real-time logistical experience coping with the rapidly changing environment of an airport.</li>
 </ul>